-FGT must conduct a class location study at an interval specified in the special permit.
-This allows FGT to quickly identify extended locations that must comply with the special permit segment requirements.
-FGT may extend the special permit segments with proper notification, update of the Final Environmental Assessment, and implementation of all requirements in the special permit.
+The permit holder must conduct a class location study at an interval specified in the special permit.
+This allows the permit holder to quickly identify extended locations that must comply with the special permit segment requirements.
+The permit holder may extend the Special permit segments with proper notification, update of the Final Environmental Assessment, and implementation of all requirements in the special permit.